 - do not use crib bumper pads, duvets or comforters, sheepskin, blankets or pillows;

 Safest place for baby to sleep

 The safest place for your baby to sleep or nap is in a crib, cradle or bassinet that meets current Canadian Safety Regulations.

-- Room sharing for the first six months (when the risk of SIDS is highest) helps your baby sleep safely and lowers the risk of SIDS.
+- room sharing for the first six months (when the risk of SIDS is highest) to help your baby to sleep safely and lower the risk of SIDS.